 Hangjun Zhan, PhD

-Dr. Zhan is a highly regarded protein biochemist and biophysicist with 20 years of drug discovery experience in the biotechnology industry.
-He joined KindredBio in February 2014 to lead our biologics research.
-Most recently, Dr. Zhan served as an Executive Member at Aragen Biosciences and led their protein sciences group.
-Prior to that, Dr. Zhan established and led the Protein Biochemistry Group at Exelixis, including Protein Expression, Fermentation/Bioproduction, Protein Purification/Biophysics, and Proteomics.
+Dr. Zhan is a highly regarded protein biochemist and biophysicist with 20 years of drug discovery experience in the biotech industry.
+He joined KindredBio in February 2014 to lead biologics research.
+Previously, Dr. Zhan served as an executive member at Aragen Biosciences and led their protein sciences group.
+Prior to that, he established and headed up the Protein Biochemistry Group at Exelixis, including protein expression, fermentation/bioproduction, protein purification/biophysics, and proteomics.
 His team’s work led to more than 20 drug candidates.
-Prior to that, Dr. Zhan was Group Leader of Protein Chemistry at Axys Biopharmaceuticals (Celera), where he managed a fermentation group and a protein biochemistry group.
-Dr. Zhan completed his post-doctoral training in Dr. John Collier’s lab at Harvard Medical School, where he applied in-depth biophysics to elucidate dynamic protein structural changes in solution and in membrane.
-He received his Ph.D. from the University of Washington, where he discovered a novel chemical signaling molecule involved in bacterial invasion.
+He has also previously served as group leader of Protein Chemistry at Axys Biopharmaceuticals (Celera) where he managed a fermentation group and a protein biochemistry group.
+Dr. Zhan completed his post-doctoral training in Dr. John Collier’s lab at Harvard Medical School; there, he applied in-depth biophysics to elucidate dynamic protein structural changes in solution and in membrane.
+While earning his Ph.D. from the University of Washington, he discovered a novel chemical-signaling molecule involved in bacterial invasion.